 In most every case biochar and compost together are better than either alone.
 When biochar and compost cure for a month or more we see increased benefits.
 But even without curing, a biochar blend is still better than raw - increasing and extending the benefits of the compost, with almost immediate reductions in ammonia smell.

-Despite promising results, two significant barriers exist preventing more county-wide experimentation with biochar: cost and availability.
-Josiah Hunt with Pacific Biochar recommends a blend of 10-20 percent by volume of biochar mixed with compost for existing vineyards and a 20-60 percent blend for new plantings.
+Cost and Availability: Josiah Hunt with Pacific Biochar recommends a blend of 10-20 percent by volume of biochar mixed with compost for existing vineyards and a 20-60 percent blend for new plantings.
 Biochar is approximately $90 per cubic yard or ~$400/ton and a common application rate for an existing vineyard is a half-ton per acre.
 Annually, a grower should budget for $200 per acre, plus compost and hauling.

 For existing vineyards, the total biochar application might be 3 to 4 tons spread over 6-8 years.
 For new plantings, a one-time application of 2 to 4 tons per acre has been effective in supporting more vigorous growth.
 Although the cost can be significant, the soil benefits can last for generations.
 Pacific Biochar works primarily through a distribution system and has worked with Napa Recycling and Waste Services, who will perform the compost blend and product delivery.
 Cool Planet is another California biochar provider with a product called Cool Terra.